henrikfo/filtering/README.md

 # filtering
-Use an trained model to filter satelite images based on cloudiness and download images without or low enough cloud density.
+This work is the PoC-merge of ColonyOS, spacedata lab and cloud detection models.

-This work is the merging of (ml-cloud-filtering) and (ColonyOS)
+Use a trained model to filter satelite images based on cloudiness and download images without or low enough cloud density.

-To undrestand each individual part better please check those repos out
+To understand each individual part better please check those repos out.